dboutote/Advanced-Term-Fields-Colors/readme.txt

 = Does this create/modify/destroy database tables? =

 This leverages the term meta capabilities added in WordPress 4.4.
 No database modifications needed!

+== Screenshots ==

+1. Custom column to the Tag List Table.
+2. Select your color using the native WordPress color picker.
+3. Accessible from the Quick Edit form
+4. Color picker on the Edit Tag screen.

 == Changelog ==